programming-hero-web-course-4/b10a8-gadget-heaven-hirock0/README.md

 - State - A built-in object that manages data within a component.
 State changes trigger re-renders, updating the UI accordingly.

-- Event Handling - React’s way of managing events such as clicks, form submissions, or keyboard input, often using inline functions or callback references.
+- Event Handling - React's way of managing events such as clicks, form submissions, or keyboard input, often using inline functions or callback references.

 - Conditional Rendering - Logic that allows components to render differently based on certain conditions, typically using ternary operators or && syntax.